AndreaPazienza/SE1-my_shelfie/Deliverables/README.md

     that you want to run and then type: java -jar +MyShelfieServer.jar

-    (you can switch Sever.jar to Client.jar)
+    (On Command Line you can switch between Sever.jar to Client.jar)

     If you decide to run server app you need to insert your IP address (one where you will be reachable), server will run by default on port 1068.